wprender/cloudbreak-docs/docs/gcp.md

 ```
 It will create a `Profile` file in the current directory.
 Please open the `Profile` file then check the `PUBLIC_IP`.
 This is mandatory, because of to can access the Cloudbreak UI (called Uluwatu).
 In some cases the `cbd` tool tries to
 guess it.
-If `cbd` cannot get the IP address during the initialization, please add set the appropriate value.
+If `cbd` cannot get the IP address during the initialization, please set the appropriate value.

 ## Start Cloudbreak Deployer